- Understand Kohlberg’s theory on preconventional, conventional, and postconventional moral development

 Kohlberg continued to explore his theory after the initial theory was researched.
 He theorized that there could be other stages and that there could be transitions into each stage.
 One thing that Kohlberg never fully addressed was his use of nearly all male samples.
 Men and women tend to have very different styles of moral decision making; men tend to be very justice oriented while women tend to be more compassion oriented.
 In terms of Kohlberg’s stages, women tend to be in lower stages than men because of their compassion orientation.

 Carol Gilligan was one of Kohlberg’s research assistants.
 She believed that Kohlberg’s theory was inherently biased against women.
 Gilligan suggests that the biggest reason that there is a gender bias in Kohlberg’s theory is because males tend to focus on logic and rules while women focus on caring for others and relationships.
 She suggests, then, that in order to truly measure women’s moral development, it was necessary to create a measure specifically for women.
-Gilligan was clear that she did not believe neither male nor female moral development was better, but rather that they were equally important.
+Gilligan was clear that women’s and men’s moral developments were equally important.

 Think It Over